NickWaterton/eWeLink-mqtt/README.md

 Server Bridge to control Sonoff Devices via MQTT **This uses Sonoff stock firmware, no flashing required.**

-**Version 1.2**
+**Version 2.0.0**
-Tested on Ubuntu 18.04, Python 3.6.
+Tested on Ubuntu 20.04, Python 3.8.

 ## Limitations
-This is a python 3.6 program and uses asyncio. you will need several libraries installed including
+This is a python 3.8 program and uses asyncio. you will need several libraries installed including
 * asyncio
 * paho-mqtt
-* websockets
 * aiohttp
 * zeroconf

-* yaml  __note: yaml is not actually used, but some experimental code is in there....__
+The eWelink authentication is based on the Home-Assistant SonoffLAN custom component. https://github.com/AlexxIT/SonoffLAN **You Need to download this custom component to the eWeLink-mqtt directory - See Installation for details**

-I have only verified that e-mail logins works, and can only test the North America region *(eu region has also been tested now)*.
+I have only verified that e-mail logins works.

 **NOTE:**
 The server only supports one eWeLink account where you can connect using your app email and password, or in place of the email you can use your